Japanese Translation: The Application of Honorifics, Humble, and Polite Forms

 Humble Language

 Used to lower one's own status, showing respect for the other party.
-This is common when communicating one's own actions or providing services, expressing one's respect for the other party.
+This is common when communicating one's own actions or providing services, expressing respect for the other party.

-Humble language includes humble verbs (for example: 行く=参る, 見る=拝見する) and other forms of expression.
+Humble language includes humble verbs (for example: 行く = 参る, 見る = 拝見する) and other forms of expression.

 Used when describing one's own actions, for example: I will attend the meeting.
 To show humility and respect for the other party.